guidocalvano/consistency/README.md

 # Test

-Unit tests are located in test directories throughout the project.
-The standard is to keep the test near the tested component, to make it easy to find the test when adapting the component.
+Standard python unit tests are located in test directories throughout the project.
+For a file config.PROJECT_ROOT/some_path/some_file.py its test can be found at config.PROJECT_ROOT/some_path/test/test_some_file.py